derekpcollins/jquery-custom-select-menu/README.md

 ## Usage

-First, download and include `custom-select-menu.jquery.js` (or the minified version) in your HTML document:
+First, download and include `custom-select-menu.jquery.js` (or the minified/gzipped version) in your HTML document:

 ```html
 <script src="/path/to/custom-select-menu.jquery.js"></script>